Purpose of the document

 has developed "SPS", a comprehensive platform for managing SEPA mandates

 and direct debits.
-The platform is connected to Sips
+The platform is connected to WL Sips

 and thus provides a complete SDD solution.